Set up your environment

 helm-lab-control-plane Ready control-plane 23h v1.34.0

-The node should be in the Ready state.
-If not, retry the command after waiting 30 seconds for the cluster to fully initialize.
+The node should be in Ready state.
+If not, wait 30 seconds for the cluster to initialize and retry the command.

 What you’ve accomplished and what’s next